thehyve/ohdsi-etl-abucasis/README.md

 ```
 By default, a log file will be created in the logs directory, with default `logs/<timestamp><version>.log`.

-Other parameters:
- - `--debug` to apply constraints before loading.
-This gives direct feedback if any constraints fail, but is less optimal for loading speed.
- - `--log <file_name>` to supply a different location and name of the log file.
- - `--run_inserts` by default tables are written to csv.
-With this toggle it can be written to database tables instead.

 ## OHDSI tools setup
 See  [this document](https://github.com/thehyve/ohdsi-etl-abucasis/blob/master/webapi_setup.md) describing the WebAPI setup.